kumar-sanchay/django-ubuntu-cron/README.md

 # django-ubuntu-cron
-Create periodic or non periodic task using ubuntu crontab in your djnago project
+Create periodic or non periodic task using ubuntu crontab in your django project